vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 The `None` parameter is an optional timeout.
 > **Note**: We can only do this because we called `.then_signal_fence_and_flush()` earlier.
 If we
-> didn't do that, the .wait() method woudn't even exist.
+> didn't do that, the .wait() method wouldn't exist.

 Only after this is done can we safely call `destination.read()` and check that our copy succeeded.